It takes Lance a while to even realize anything is wrong. Too long, honestly.

 “Let me do this?”
 Keith asks dubiously, stiff as a rock against Lance.
 “You’re the one who did this.”

-“But it’s your hands against my back,” Lance says easily, and if possibly Keith stiffens even further.
+“But it’s your hands against my back,” Lance says easily, and if possible Keith stiffens even further.
 “It’d take very little to kill me.
 Your hand to hand skills are exceptional; I wouldn’t stand a chance like this.”

 “Lance,” Keith says, shocked.